-It is the obligation of each employee to monitor the accuracy of each paycheck 650 Payroll policies and procedures Page | 5 received.
+1. It is the obligation of each employee to monitor the accuracy of each paycheck received.
 Information shown on the employee's paycheck stub is provided for information only.
 Actual practices respecting the issuance of paychecks and allocation of employee benefits must be consistent with official policy of the County.
 In the event of disagreement between the computer-generated paycheck stub and official policy as interpreted by the Board of County Commissioners with the assistance of the County Auditor, the policy shall prevail.
 Employees are obligated to call to their supervisor's attention any discrepancies in payroll practices, whether to the advantage or disadvantage of the employee, with in 4 (four) pay periods of the occurrence.